AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 #### Force to Open Valve

-Several trials were run to calculate the force required to lift the plate to open the check valve (Table 2).
+Several trials were run to calculate the force required to lift the plate to open the check valve (Table 2), which is the minimum force that can be applied to keep the plate valve closed.
 The mass of the empty bottle was 114.7 g.

 **Table 3:** Water and additional weights were added to the bottle at the end of the pulley until the combined weight was heavy enough to lift the plate in the check valve (opened valve).
 The mass of the total masses added to the empty bottle are detailed in the table below, and the resulting force ($F_{water}$) acting on the plate was calculated for each trial.